Student Portal Faculty Portal Library Student Events Online Courses Continuing Ed

 MATT CASADA, PH.D.

 Assistant Professor.
 Licensed Mental Health Counselor.
 Ph.D.
 Counselor Education and Supervision, Regent University; M.A.
-Reformed Theological Seminary; B.A.
+Counseling, Reformed Theological Seminary; B.A.
 University of Tennessee.
 Specializations: adolescent care (parents and children), anxiety, depression, life transitions, relational concerns, spiritual issues and deconstruction.
 Member: ACA, ACES, Association of Creativity in Counseling

 Matt Casada